xtdb/xtdb-tutorial/8-await-transactions.nextjournal.md

 # Introduction

-This is the `await-tx` instalment of the xtdb tutorial.
+This is the `await-tx` instalment of the XTDB tutorial.

 ## Setup

-You need to get xtdb running before you can use it.
+You need to get XTDB running before you can use it.

 <!--- Stil want to show the user deps.edn even though it's loaded in the repo. --->
 ```edn no-exec